morgansegura/segura/content/blog/vaporwave/index.md

 ---
 title: Vaporwave
 date: "2019-11-11"
+author: Morgan Segura
+category: Javascript
 tags: [vaporwave,retrowave,future-funk]
+thumbnail: ./fabio-comparelli-696506-unsplash.jpg
+excerpt: I think the most trendy is the oldest.
+Vaporwave is an Internet-based microgenre that was built upon the experimental and ironic tendencies of genres such as chillwave and hypnagogic pop.
 description: I think the most trendy is the oldest.
 Vaporwave is an Internet-based microgenre that was built upon the experimental and ironic tendencies of genres such as chillwave and hypnagogic pop.
 ---